momostarsky/imebra_git/docs/risks_requirements.rst

 [REQ_DIMSE] The library must be able to send and receive DIMSE messages ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-The library must be able to build and parse DIMSE messages through a generic message oriented transport mechanism.
+The library must be able to build and parse DIMSE messages through a ACSE service.

 The following DIMSE services must be supported: